 Why Is Postcard History?

 Postcard History is a free online magazine dedicated to vintage and historic picture postcards and the many stories associated with them.

 We feature richly illustrated articles designed to both inform and entertain postcard collectors and history buffs.

 We also provide the most comprehensive listing of forthcoming shows around.

 And there’s a rich trove of links to institutional and personal online postcard collections.
-And there’s a comprehensive, verified listing of active postcard clubs in the U. S. and Canada, which we’re working on expanding worldwide.
+There’s also a comprehensive, verified listing of active postcard clubs in the U. S. and Canada, which we’re working on expanding worldwide.

-Check in and see how we’re doing.
-We’ll post at least weekly in the beginning but more frequently as more items of interest come our way.
+Check back regularly to see what’s new.
+We’ll post at least weekly but with greater frequency as more items of interest come our way.